gatsbyjs/gatsby/docs/docs/sourcing-from-ghost.md

 ## Generating pages

-Once the source plugin is set up, you can use the [`createPages` API](/docs/node-apis/#createPages) in `gatsby-node.js` to create queries on your Ghost data with GraphQL.
+Once the source plugin is set up, you can use the [`createPages` API](/docs/node-apis/#createPages) in `gatsby-node.js` to run queries against your Ghost data with GraphQL.
 In this example, Gatsby iterates over each post returned by the Ghost API and generates a new page with that data, using the `post.js` template file.

 There are several ways to structure queries depending on how you prefer to work, but here's a very minimal example: